 Many people consider self-care to be sprinkling their to-do list with fun tasks that leave them feeling refreshed, like bicycle rides and bubble baths — but without communicating your needs, you won't be able to do the things that make you feel cared for.

-"The way in which I practice self-care is by verbally and non-verbally communicating my boundaries," Aisha R. Shabazz, LCSW, New Jersey-based therapist and career strategist, tells LIVESTRONG.com.
+"The way in which I practice self-care is by verbally and non-verbally communicating my boundaries," Aisha R. Shabazz, LCSW, Philadelphia-based therapist and career strategist, tells LIVESTRONG.com.
 "This allows me the time and space I need to take care of myself, independent of what I choose to do with that time and space I've created."

 Carve out regular moments of reflection to take inventory of exactly what you need that day, that week, to feel nurtured, rested and rejuvenated so your needs consistently get equal billing as you schedule out your time.
+That might look like setting your phone to 'Do Not Disturb,' blocking off time on your calendar to check email or politely declining invitations for plans, for example.

 2. ‘Freshen Up’